A Taste of Georgia - Wine, mountains & monasteries.

 Day 2 – Saturday August 3: Airport Tbilisi/Tbilisi

 Arrive in Tbilisi this morning and take a walking tour of Old Tbilisi, a blend of Asian and European charm.
 Located in the gorge of Mtkvari River it hugs the riverbank with Mt.
 Mtatsminda and the Narikala Fortress towering over the oldest quarter of Tbilisi.
 We’ll see the highlights of the Old Town with beautiful ancient Orthodox Christian Churches, picturesque cobblestone streets, the famous Sulphur Baths, the Narikala Fortress, the ultra-modern Bridge of Peace, Freedom Square and Rustaveli Avenue.
 After the tour we’ll check into our hotel and have the rest of the day free to relax and wander the town.
-Overnight in Tbilisi.
+Overnight in the first class Shota Rustaveli Hotel Tbilisi.